“This post may contain affiliate links. Please read my disclosure for more info.

 - The One Single Habit All Millionaires Use

 - 30 Days to a Work from Home Job

 - 4 Signs That You’re Ready for a Life Change

 - How to Make Time for Your Side Hustle

 As bad as it feels to get passed over for a promotion, leaving isn’t always the best remedy.

 It may have been office politics, and this may be an opportunity to learn what to do to increase your stock for next time – either here, or somewhere else.

-I’ve seen one case, where a new, inexperienced employee rose particularly fast within about two years.
-Then suddenly both the employee and the manager were let go due to an improper relationship.
+I’ve seen one case, where a new, inexperienced employee rose particularly fast within about a year.
+It was obvious that this employee had very little experience, and yet within 6 months, this person was approving time off requests and getting assigned to projects.
+Then suddenly – surprise – both the employee and the manager were let go due to an improper relationship.